Back to top

 The tax return fee structure is based on the meeting time with your CPA or tax preparer, forms prepared, a processing fee, and, if required, additional accounting time.
 All tax return fees are due upon receipt of the return.
 Fees not paid at the time of pickup, will be assessed 1.5% interest (monthly) on the balance due.
 Accounts that are not paid in full within 6 months will be forwarded to our collection agency and may affect your credit report.
 We do accept Visa, MasterCard, and Discover cards for payment.

-The purpose of the organizer is for you to provide our office with totals of income and expenses to report on your tax return.
+We provide a tax organizer for you to return to us in order to provide our office with totals of income and expenses to report on your tax return.
 If you provide our office with receipts, invoices or checkbook detail and we must extract the totals, we will charge an additional accounting fee for this service.
 Additionally, if you provide our office with a volume of information, please remember to pick it up when you pick up your return.
 If we have to mail the documents back to you, you will be charged the postage fee to do this.

 The best way to minimize your billing is to provide our office with accurate books and information to minimize the accounting fees assessed and to use our firm portal to submit information or pick up your information at the time you pick up your return.